PiyushKBhattacharyya/Self_Training/Unix/Shell Scripting & Bash Scripting/Bash Variables/README.md

-# 🚀 Bash Script — Define Bash Variables & Their Types
+# 🚀 Bash Variables & Their Types
-**Last Updated: 23 Jul, 2025**

 Variables are essential in Bash scripting.
 They let you **store, read, access, and manipulate data** inside scripts.